 Imagine calling someone hot—who you also like and trust—when you’re in the mood to play but not in the mood for the excess baggage of more traditional romantic relationships.
 It can be a breath of fresh air.

-Friends with benefits means something a little bit different to everyone.
+The friends with benefits meaning is a little bit different for everyone.
 And finding some common ground (beyond the bedroom) will help keep the experience steamy.
 To learn what works—and what doesn’t—we asked four women for the tips and ground rules they learned in friends-with-benefits relationships.

 Read on before you decide whether to boink a buddy.